 Jetty is Logan’s first professional production since making a number of student films at Vanderbilt University in Nashville, Tennessee.
 His thesis, Sister, a short film about two sisters who struggle with an abusive father, screened at the Azalea Film Festival, Tampa Bay Underground Film Festival, and the Southern Sunset Undergraduate Film Festival.

-Logan was a production assistant on the upcoming Ken Burns documentary Country Music, a multi-episode series set to release in 2018.
-He also has worked in the production department at the Telluride Film Festival for three years.
+Logan was a production assistant on the upcoming Ken Burns documentary Country Music, a multi-episode released in 2019.
+He also has worked in the production department at the Telluride Film Festival for four years.

 As a writer and a filmmaker, Logan’s material usually consists of father-child relationships, instinctive responsibilities to achieve ambitions, and leaving questions unanswered.
 In his work, Logan seeks to spark conversation around the dilemma of what a character does and what a character ought to do.
 His goal is for readers and viewers to find meaning by reflecting their own traditions and ideas through their interaction with his work.